Monster Fest: History

 Monster Fest was established by Neil Foley and Grant Hardie in 2011 as the exhibition arm of Monster Pictures.
 It was originally called the Fantastic Asia Film Festival (FAFF), as a vehicle for showcasing a selection of Asian films acquired by parent company Monster Pictures.
-The original Fantastic Asia Film Festival took place 10–13 November 2011 at the Cinema Nova in the Carlton neighborhood of Melbourne, and was sponsored in part by online entertainment retailer YesAsia.
-The festival lineup consisted of 20 features including Yoshihiro Nishimura’s Helldriver, Takashi Miike’s Ninja Kids!, Na Hong-jin’s The Yellow Sea, Noboru Iguchi’s Karate-Robo Zaborgar, Kim Jee Won’s I Saw the Devil, Shinji Imaoka’s Underwater Love, Sion Sono’s Guilty of Romance and Jiang Wen’s Let the Bullets Fly.
+The original Fantastic Asia Film Festival took place 10–13 November 2011 at the Cinema Nova in the Carlton neighbourhood of Melbourne, and was sponsored in part by online entertainment retailer YesAsia.
+The festival lineup consisted of 20 features, including Yoshihiro Nishimura's Helldriver, Takashi Miike's Ninja Kids!, Na Hong-jin's The Yellow Sea, Noboru Iguchi’s Karate-Robo Zaborgar, Kim Jee Won's I Saw the Devil, Shinji Imaoka's Underwater Love, Sion Sono's Guilty of Romance and Jiang Wen’s Let the Bullets Fly.
 Special guests of the 2011 festival included director Yoshihiro Nishimura and Marc Walkow, then-co-director of the New York Asian Film Festival.

 In 2012, the festival was renamed Monster Fest and expanded to an international festival with both premieres and repertory offerings.
 The 2012 festival took place from 31 October – 9 November 2012 at the Nova Cinema in Carlton.
 Special guests of the 2012 festival included the Soska Sisters, Elvira, Mistress of the Dark (Cassandra Peterson) and Laurene Landon.
 Films screened at the 2012 festival included the Soska Sisters’ American Mary, anthology film The ABCs of Death, Jon Wright’s Grabbers, Mikkel Nørgaard’s Klown, Franck Khalfoun’s Maniac, Daniel Krige’s Redd Inc., Astron 6’s Manborg and Tanzeal Rahim’s Muirhouse, among others.
 Astron 6’s Father’s Day was refused classification (RC) by the obligatory Australian Classification Board two days before it was meant to screen at the festival, and had to be replaced by the Soska Sisters’ Dead Hooker in a Trunk.
 The 2012 festival concept trailer was directed by animator/visual artist Isabel Peppard and the key art was created by Tom Hodge.